 Keep a copy of everything for your own records.

-You’ve been waiting ever so patiently for it, so here they are!
+You’ve been waiting ever so patiently for it, so here is a list of some of the biggest modeling agencies in North America.

 Modeling Agencies in New York City

-Next Management: This staple modeling agency in New York has a 25-year legacy of launching successful models and talent.
-While Next Management does offer open call hours, the most efficient way to ensure you’re seen is to submit your photographs through their recruitment form.
+Next is a staple modeling agency in New York that has a 25-year legacy of launching successful models and talent.
+When you think of major modeling agencies, Next is one of them.
+While Next Management does offer open call hours, the most efficient way to ensure you’re seen is to submit your photographs through theirrecruitment form.

 Modeling Agencies In Miami

-MP Management: This Miami modeling agency is touted to be the fastest-growing in the biz.
+Select has merged with MP Management, which was a Miami-based modeling agency that is touted to be the fastest-growing in the biz.
+Select has been in the industry for over 40 years and has offices world-wide, representing some of the most prestigious models in the industry.
 The Miami office holds open call times every Tuesday and Thursday.

-Next Management: Does this agency nama look familiar?
+Does this agency nama look familiar?
 Next Management has offices all over North America and Europe.
-Call your local office inquire about open call hours, but the most efficient way to ensure your applications is seen is to submit through their recruitment form.
+Call your local office to inquire about open call hours, but the most efficient way to ensure your applications are seen is to submit through their recruitment form.

 Modeling Agencies In Los Angeles